ericzhang-cn/ailingbot/README.md

 # Highlights

-- 💯**Open source&Free**: The entire project is completely open source and free.
+- 💯**Open source&Free**: Completely open source and free.
 - 📦**Out of the box**: No development is required, with pre-built capabilities to integrate with mainstream IM and LLM models.
+- 🔗**Integrated LangChain**: The ability to integrate LangChain allows for the direct use of LangChain's pre-existing chains or agents.
 - 🧩**Modular**: The project is organized in a modular way, with modules depending on abstract protocols, and similar modules implementing the protocols for plug-and-play functionality.
-- 💻**Extensible**: Thanks to the modular organization, AilingBot can be extended to new usage scenarios and capabilities by implementing custom modules based on the module protocols, such as integrating with new IMs, large models, or developing custom chat policy.
+- 💻**Extensible**: It can expand the usage scenarios and capabilities of AilingBot.
+For example, integrating with new instant messaging platforms, new language learning models, or developing their own chains, agents, and chat policy.
 - 🚀**High Performance**: AilingBot uses coroutine-based asynchronous mode to improve the system's high-concurrency performance.
 Meanwhile, the core servers can start multiple processes to further improve the system's high-concurrency processing capabilities.